lukeprofits/Monero_Payment_Request_Standard/README.md

 - More `monero-request` integration tools coming soon...

 # Latest Version: [Version 1](https://github.com/lukeprofits/Monero_Payment_Request_Standard/blob/main/versions/v1.md)
-## Decoding & Encoding Monero Payment Requests
-This document explains how to decode and encode `monero-request:` payment requests using gzip compression and Base64 encoding.
+The following explains how to decode and encode `monero-request:` payment requests using gzip compression and Base64 encoding.

 # Decoding A Monero Payment Request
 To decode a Monero Payment Request, follow these steps: